Deutschlandstipendium

 Doctoral students are not eligible for the Deutschlandstipendium.

-Important information on eligibility and double funding, compatibility with other benefits as well as regulations for graduation, change of university and subject, internships, stays abroad and sabbaticals can be found here:
+You can find important information on eligibility for funding and double funding, compatibility with other benefits as well as regulations for graduation, changing university and subject area, internships, stays abroad and time off here:

 Selection Criteria

 The faculties select applicants based on their academic achievements.
 Some scholarships are therefore only awarded from a certain semester onwards.
-In addition, there are general scholarships for students of all disciplines.
+There are also general scholarships for students of all disciplines.

 Basic Criteria of the Deutschlandstipendium